XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

 ℹ This extension comes with an with an **REQUIRED** deck.
 If you remove this deck automatic updating will **NOT** work.
 Almost every button has an unique ID which should also **NOT** changed.
 It comes with 2 Example predictions which you can change however you want, you can even create more buttons on other decks.

-**💭 If you have any questions, problems or feedback feel free to join us on the StreamUP discord:** https://discord.gg/RnDKRaVCEu
+**💭 If you have any questions, suggestions, problems or feedback feel free to join us on the StreamUP discord:** https://discord.gg/RnDKRaVCEu

 # Features